 When we were staying in Parma for our first 90-day adventure, we were headed to the grocery store the day before Halloween and found this small festival going on with food trucks and music.
 I think it was being held today (Sunday) as Halloween this year falls on a Monday.
 There were lots of families out celebrating on this beautiful afternoon.
 I didn’t see any children in costumes but I could have missed them.

-I have read that the younger crowd have parties and little kids trick or treat, but not in the same sense of going house to house as in America because most everyone lives in apartments.
+I have read that the younger crowd has parties and little kids trick or treat, but not in the same sense of going house to house as in America because most everyone lives in apartments.

-Some stores, not many, that have Halloween cookies and decorations in the window displays.
+Some stores, not many, have Halloween cookies and decorations in the window displays.
 There are no “party stores” with rows of decorations anywhere to be found.
 I think Halloween is mostly an American thing due to American media influence.

 Halloween is definitely not celebrated in Italy

 on the same scale as America; that’s is for sure!!